Olbrien/42Lisboa-lvl_3_minishell/README.md

 	builtin:

-		absolute_path (NO Options, NO Args) // Changes prompt from "minishell$ " to absolute path. testing		  (NO Options, NO Args) // Changes subject commands for real builtin commands. history		  (NO Options, NO Args) // List of the history of things you did.
+		history		  (NO Options, NO Args) // List of the history of things you did. debugger	  (NO Options, NO Args) // Debug 1 , Debug 2, Debug 0

 		echo		  (-n Option,  YES Args) // -n  Do not output a trailing newline. pwd			  (NO Options, YES Args)